free-math/free-math-api/lib/math/README.md

 ## getPodById

 #### Description:
-Looks through the pods array and returns the one with the specifiec ID.
+Looks through the pods array and returns the one with the specifiec ID

 #### Params
   * **input**: Object with expression and user ID